byinarie/qu1ckdr0p2/README.md

 </p>

 ## About
 Host files fast using aliases, specify a directory (-d), or specify a file (-f).
 Set serv.py as an alias to use it anywhere.
 Supports hosting over http or https.
 If https is chosen it will generate a certificate and use it automatically.
-The interface is chosen by priority, if tun0 is up then tun0 will be used, otherwise it will use eth0.
+The interface is chosen by priority, if tun0 is up then tun0 will be used, otherwise, it will use eth0.
 Download tooling to serve or set your own aliases using the ini files.
-Downloads require a github API token.
+Downloads require a GitHub API token.

 Qu1ckdr0p comes with some tools in windows/ and linux/ by default, along with some default repos in config/repos.ini.
-Not all of the default tools have compiled binaries released in their source code repos (e.g: ghostpack) so compiled ones are included without the release repo added.
+Not all of the default tools have compiled binaries released in their source code repos (e.g.: ghostpack) so compiled ones are included without the release repo added.
 Running `serv.py update` (requires github api key) will reach out to the repos configured in config/repos.ini, download them, and move them into the correct platform directory.
-All of the tools in the qu1ckdr0p repo and all of the Kali default tools (or most of them) also have a built in alias.
+All of the tools in the qu1ckdr0p repo and all of the Kali default tools (or most of them) also have a built-in alias.

 ## Install
 ```zsh